InQuicker/kaws/docs/concepts/cluster.md

 * Has an Autoscaling Group of Kubernetes master servers with an [AWS ELB](https://aws.amazon.com/elasticloadbalancing/) in front of them
 * Uses master election of the Kubernetes master servers for high availability
 * Has an Autoscaling Group of Kubernetes node servers
-* Uses SSL client certificates for authentication to the Kubernetes API
+* Uses SSL client certificates for authentication to the Kubernetes API, etcd's client API, and etcd's peer API
 * Uses Kubernetes's RBAC (role-based authorization control) for authorizing API requests
 * Accepts external traffic to the Kubernetes API only via SSL on port 443
 * Accepts external traffic to Kubernetes nodes only on port 80 and 443 (though you should use HSTS to redirect requests from 80 to 443)